Mindfully balance your child’s screen time so that it hovers on the healthy side of the spectrum.

 Second order: monitor and set limits that help you stick to the plan.
 “That's where I think that products like Circle really have the potential to add a lot of value, because it's not easy to track how much time you spend on a particular site or on a particular app,” says Dr. Christakis.
 “In fact, most people tend to underestimate it because you don't spend it in one sitting.”

 The truth is that most parents today struggle with these questions, concerns, and strategies.
 You’re not alone.
-For more help, check out 7 Tips to Take Circle to the Next Level.
+For more help, check out Want to Limit Online Distractions Like Games or Social Media.